mkostandin/so-also-v3/docs/FILTER_VIEW.md

 ## Overview

 The Filter View represents the enhanced event type filtering system that provides a horizontal scrollable interface for selecting event categories across the application's three main views (Map, List, and Calendar).
-This feature optimizes space usage while maintaining full functionality and accessibility.
+Filters are positioned fixed at the top of all views (8px below the header) instead of scrolling away, optimizing space usage while maintaining full functionality and accessibility.

 ## 🎯 Core Features

-### Horizontal Scrollable Design
+### Fixed Position Design
+- **Global Fixed Positioning**: Filters remain fixed at `top-[72px]` (8px below header) across all views
 - **Single-Line Layout**: Compact horizontal arrangement of filter buttons
 - **Space Efficiency**: Reduces vertical space consumption by 40-60%
 - **Smooth Scrolling**: Touch-friendly scrolling on mobile devices